 TRUE CONFESSIONS OF THE FIRST MXA TEST RIDER

 Do you remember Pete Maly?
 You probably remember his epic photos from the early days of MXA.
-But did you know that his first magazine photos was for the cover of Dirt Bike.
+But did you know that his first magazine photos were for the cover of Dirt Bike.
 When Motocross Action was launched in 1973, it was the world’s first magazine dedicated to the fast growing sport of motocross.
 Much like today, there were plenty of bikes sold and raced, but it wasn’t until MXA came along that the bikes began to get seriously tested.
 Pete Maly was Motocross Action’s first official test rider and for anyone who grew up racing back in the 1970’s, they undoubtedly saw plenty of action photos of Pete in the pages of what would soon become the “bible” of the sport.

 HOW DID YOU BECOME AN MXA TEST RIDER?
 I was at Indian Dunes and my dad met Super Hunky.
 Super Hunky asked me to do some one handed-wheelies for Dirt Bike Magazine.
 I did the photo shoot and I ended up on the cover of the May 1973 issue.
 Two months later, July of 1973, when MXA was launched, I worked with Pete Szylagi and Paul Boudreau.
 I was privileged to be a part of the early years of motocross in California in the late ’60s and early ’70s.
 I stayed on when Jody Weisel came to MXA in 1976, but Lance Moorewood eventually replaced me.